MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 What values of `x` might `thread2` print?
 If `thread2` acquires `M == 10`, then it *must* read `x == 42`, because that is the value released by `thread1`.
 It is not possible for 0 to be printed, nor any other value.
 However, it is possible for `thread2` to run before `thread1`, in which case `M == 0` will be acquired and nothing will be printed.

-`std::atomic` reads and writes are acquire and release operations.
+`std::atomic` reads and writes are acquire and release operations, respectively.
 The above pseudocode can be made into valid C++ like so:

 ```c++
 int x = 0;